apanjeta2/event4u/user-managment-service/README.md

+## Endpoints
+- You can find the endpoints for this service [here](https://github.com/MasovicHaris/event4u/wiki/User-Management-service---endpoints).

 ## Run locally
-In order to run `user-management-service` locally you must define these env variables in an .env file:
+- In order to run `user-management-service` locally you must define these env variables in an .env file:

 ```
 DB_USERNAME=your_db_username